Skyhawk172/roman_visit_viewer/README.md

 This tool is still in development and is subject to change.

 This tool parses Roman visit files (WFI Fundamental Observational Sequence template only) and plots the results.
+Examples of visit files are not provided at this point in time until they are confirmed cleared.

 <img width="2000" height="900" alt="V0010701001001013001_all" src="https://github.com/user-attachments/assets/7873bf05-7f34-4828-b481-7f1a4aef709f" />